-- 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants, either on the track or in the pitlane.
+- 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants or gain an unfair advantage, either on the track or in the pit-lane.
 Any infringement of this rule may be penalised. - 3) Riders should use only the track and the pit-lane.
 However, if riders accidentally leave the track then they may rejoin it at the place indicated by the officials or at a place which does not provide an advantage to them.
+Advantage may be deemed to be gained, including by exceeding track limits and short-cutting as detailed in the Race Direction protocols.

-Any infringement of this rule during the practices or warm up will be penalised by the cancellation of the lap time concerned and during the race, by a penalty decided by the Race Direction.
+Any infringement of this rule during the Qualifying/Practices or warm up will be penalised by the cancellation of the lap time concerned and during the race, by a penalty decided by the Race Direction.